ThomasSpare/GuessWho/README.md

 - button has type="submit"
 - solution: remove type="submit"

-### Unfixed Bugs
-- The quess button dont work.
-When pressed the button should compare a user click on a crad to the hiddecard if its the same card user wins, if not the user is game over.
-- The ask function should compare the asked for traits to the hiddencard traits and inform the user if the hidden card has the asked for traits.

 ### Deploying the website to GitHub Pages:
 The site was deployed to GitHub pages.
 The steps to deploy are as follows: